Cervical spine instability and digestive disorders: Indigestion and irritable bowel syndrome

 Below is a summary transcript with explanatory notes:

-- We see many patients with clicking, grinding, crunching in their neck.
+- We see many patients with clicking, grinding, crunching in their necks.
 They have terrible migraine headaches, neck stiffness, dizziness, ringing in the ears, swallowing difficulties, and other disabling symptoms.
 But our overall assessment also includes our look into these people’s gastrointestinal symptoms.

 (0:40) What are we looking for by way of gastrointestinal symptoms?